Security awareness and tools

 - In Chrome, go to chrome://settings/ and uncheck "Offer to save your web passwords"

-- In Firefox, go to about:preferences#security and uncheck "Remember logins for sites"
+- In Firefox, go to about:preferences#privacy and uncheck "Ask to save logins and passwords for websites"

 Use Multi-Factor Authentication (MFA)

 Multi-Factor Authentication (MFA), sometimes known as Two-Factor Authentication (TFA or 2FA), greatly enhances login security by requiring two or more pieces of evidence (or factors) before granting access to a service.
-These factors may include something you know (e.g., your memorized password), something you have (e.g., your smartphone or a YubiKey), and something you are (e.g., your fingerprint or iris scan).
-CivicActions recommends you use multi-factor authentication for services that support it.
+These factors may include something you know (e.g., your memorized secret), something you have (e.g., your smartphone or a YubiKey), and something you are (e.g., your fingerprint or iris scan).

 Multi-Factor Authenticators (MFA)

-- This provides tight integration with some apps, see: https://www.lastpass.com/solutions/authentication
+- This provides tight integration with Lastpass, see: https://www.lastpass.com/solutions/authentication

 - For installation instructions (iPhone or Android), see: https://authy.com/download/